Word Count: ~2900

 No, Hermione had made the right decision by cutting things off with him.
 It wasn’t just sex any more.
 At least not for her and that was unacceptable.
 She had already learnt her lesson from her disaster of a relationship with Ron and wasn’t going to make the same mistake twice.
 She needed to be brave and be her own personal saviour, not rely on a man to rescue her.
 Hermione was too smart for that.
 Much too smart for that.

 Fuck.
 She had spent all afternoon moping around on her bed and losing herself in her twisted thoughts.
-It was now Friday night and she was supposed to meet Luna and Ginny for a drink, but she just wasn't up for it tonight.
-Quickly, she owled them to cancel, claiming that she was feeling a bit peaky and needed to stay in.
+It was now Friday night and she was supposed to meet Luna and Ginny for a drink, but she wasn't up for it tonight.
+Quickly, she owled them to cancel, claiming that she felt a bit peaky and needed to stay in.

 If not, there was always tomorrow.